-Fig Fiscal Year Ended Dollars in thousands January 30, 2016 January 31, 2015 February 1, 2014 Interest expense \$ 68,253 \$ 64,783 \$ 57,084 Capitalized interest (7,984) (9,403) (10,993) Interest (income) (13,869) (15,593) (15,010) Interest expense, net \$ 46,400 \$ 39,787 \$ 31,081
+Fisc Fiscal Year Ended Dollars in thousands January 28, 2017 January 30, 2016 January 31, 2015 Interest expense \$ 69,219 \$ 68,253 \$ 64,783 Capitalized interest (7,548) (7,984) (9,403) Interest (income) (18,137) (13,869) (15,593) Interest expense, net \$ 43,534 \$ 46,400 \$ 39,787

 TJX capitalizes interest during the active construction period of major capital projects.
 Capitalized interest is added to the cost of the related assets.
-Capitalized interest in fiscal 2016, 2015 and 2014 relates to costs on active owned real estate projects and development costs on a merchandising system.
+Capitalized interest in fiscal 2017, 2016 and 2015 relates to costs on active owned real estate projects and development costs on a merchandising system.

 Depreciation and Amortization: For financial reporting purposes, TJX provides for depreciation and amortization of property using the straight-line method over the estimated useful lives of the assets.
 Buildings are depreciated over 33 years.
 Leasehold costs and improvements are generally amortized over their useful life or the committed lease term (typically 10 years), whichever is shorter.
-Furniture, fixtures and equipment are depreciated over 3 to 10 years.
-Depreciation and amortization expense for property was \$622.0 million in fiscal 2016, \$595.6 million in fiscal 2015 and \$555.8 million in fiscal 2014.
-TJX had no property held under capital lease during fiscal 2016, 2015, or
+Furniture, fixtures and equipment are depreciated over

-2014.
+3 to 10 years.
+Depreciation and amortization expense for property was \$664.5 million in fiscal 2017, \$622.0 million in fiscal 2016 and \$595.6 million in fiscal 2015.
+TJX had no property held under capital leases during fiscal 2017, 2016, or 2015.
 Maintenance and repairs are charged to expense as incurred.
 Significant costs incurred for internally developed software are capitalized and amortized over 3 to 15 years.
 Upon retirement or sale, the cost of disposed assets and the related accumulated depreciation are eliminated and any gain or loss is included in income.
-Pre-opening costs, including rent, are expensed as incurred.
+Preopening costs, including rent, are expensed as incurred.